shalen-original/dbms2016-exam-project/Deliverables/Project Coursework - Milestone 1.md

-# Makerspace Project Manager
+# Makerspace Project Manager - MPM

 ## Description
-The Makerspace Project Manager is a simple application database, which allows to easily manage projects, file requests and keep track of the stuff that happens at our makerspace.
+The Makerspace Project Manager (MPM) is a simple application database that allows to easily manage a small-medium sized Makerspace laboratory.

 ## Sample queries
 * You want an overview of the makerspace's projects.